Wednesday, November 11, 2009

 “I Want To Take You Higher” is a ferocious rock-funk track that rumbles with wild anarchic abandon.
 The song boasts some wicked horn play by Martini and Robinson and a killer harmonica solo served up by Sly.
 The band raised the roof with this cut at Woodstock.

-And we go from “Higher,” to “Somebody’s Watching You,” a tune with a sweet and innocent-sounding vocal arrangement that belies the song’s slightly ominous lyrics.
-This song shows what an inventive and clever lyricist Sly was in his prime.
+And we go from “Higher” to “Somebody’s Watching You,” a song with a sweet and innocent-sounding vocal arrangement that belies its slightly ominous lyrics.
+This track shows what an inventive and clever lyricist Sly was in his prime.

 “Don’t Call Me Nigger, Whitey” is a freakafied, in-your-face attack on racism.
 Sly brings back the talk-box on this blistering funk-rock cut.
 Near the song’s end, it sounds like the band has grooved into orbit.